RubenSmit/wireless-communication/docs/per-app.md

 ## Results

 Unfortunately we did not succeed in getting the nrf24l01+ running with a Nucleo.
+Please see [the implementation of the LED app chapter](https://rubensmit.github.io/wireless-communication/led-app/#implementation) for a more detailed description of the problems we faced and our attempts to overcome these.

-Therefore we where unable to collect any results.
+Ultimately we where unable to collect any results.
 In the folder [/nrf24-packet-error-rate](https://github.com/RubenSmit/wireless-communication/tree/main/nrf24-packet-error-rate/PacketErrorRAte) a preliminary setup for the app can be found.
 This is a work-in-progress application and not near the final solution.

 ## Conclusion